G-Corp/kafe/doc/README.md

   end

   def handle_message(message, state) do
-    % Do something with message (record Kafe.Records.message or
-    % function Kafe.Consumer.Subscriber.message/2)
+    msg = Kafe.Records.message(message)
-    % and update (or not)the state
+    % Do something with msg and update (or not) the state {:ok, new_state}
-    {:ok, new_state}
   end
 end